apache/dubbo-website/blog/en-us/dubbo-generic-invoke.md

 For example, the method signature is `User get(Params params)`, where `User` has two attributes, id and name, and `Params` has one attribute, query.

-The following is the calling code of the consumer:
+The following is the code of the consumer:

 ```java
 String[] parameterTypes = new String[]{"com.alibaba.dubbo.samples.generic.api.Params"};